Danshad/Cybersecurity/HW2 - dvwa-security-lab/README.md

 ### Security Level: Medium

-**Payload Used:** Not applicable - The application changed the input method from a text field to a dropdown menu with predefined values.
+**Payload Used:** `1' OR '1'='1`

-**Result:** Failed - The application replaced the user input field with a dropdown menu, preventing manual injection.
+**Result:** The application replaced the user input field with a dropdown menu, preventing manual injection.
 Only predefined user IDs (1-5) can be selected, and each returns only its corresponding user record.

 **Screenshot:**
 ![SQL Injection - Medium Security](screenshots/sqli-medium.png)